gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

 That would give us the best of both worlds, right?

-Well, a guy named [Kyle Mathews](https://github.com/KyleAMathews) already thought of that and created Gatsby.js.
+Well, a guy named [Kyle Mathews](https://github.com/KyleAMathews) already thought of that and created Gatsby.

 ## Generating static websites with React and Webpack

 A little disclaimer: I absolutely love React, so, when I first learned that there were some emerging Static Site Generators who leveraged only React and Webpack, I knew that I had to try at least one of them for the new upcoming blog I was planning to build.
-These projects were [Gatsby.js ](http://gatsbyjs.org/) and [Phenomic](https://phenomic.io/), and both were still quite young back then, neither of them having reached the 1.0 release yet.
+These projects were [Gatsby ](http://gatsbyjs.org/) and [Phenomic](https://phenomic.io/), and both were still quite young back then, neither of them having reached the 1.0 release yet.